RenanGalvao/vuttr-api/README.md

 yarn dev
 ```

-After that, log in and retrieve the JWT token.
-Send a `POST` request to `localhost:3000/login` with these fields:
+After that, log in to retrieve the access token.
+Send a `POST` request to `localhost:3000/login`:
 ```json
 {
   "email": "admin@dev.com",